 LIMITATIONS, WARRANTIES AND DISCLAIMERS

 LIMITATION OF LIABILITY.
-EXCEPT FOR A BREACH OF SECTION 8.10, IN NO EVENT WILL UNR BE LIABLE TO REGISTRAR FOR ANY SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE, EXEMPLARY OR CONSEQUENTIAL DAMAGES OR LOSS OR ANY DAMAGES OR LOSS RESULTING FROM LOSS OF PROFITS ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT, EVEN IF UNR HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OR LOSS.
+EXCEPT FOR A BREACH OF SECTION 8.10, IN NO EVENT WILL THE REGISTRY OPERATOR OR THE RSP BE LIABLE TO REGISTRAR FOR ANY SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE, EXEMPLARY, OR CONSEQUENTIAL DAMAGES OR LOSS OR ANY DAMAGES OR LOSS RESULTING FROM LOSS OF PROFITS ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT, EVEN IF THE REGISTRY OPERATOR HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OR LOSS.

-EXCEPT FOR A BREACH OF SECTION 8.10 OR THE INDEMNIFICATION OBLIGATIONS OF SECTION 8.14, IN NO EVENT SHALL THE MAXIMUM AGGREGATE LIABILITY OF THE PARTIES EXCEED THE LESSER OF (I) THE TOTAL AMOUNT PAID OR PAYABLE TO UNR UNDER THE TERMS OF THIS AGREEMENT FOR THE IMMEDIATELY PRECEDING TWELVE (12) MONTH PERIOD, OR (II) $250,000 USD.
+EXCEPT FOR A BREACH OF SECTION 8.10 OR THE INDEMNIFICATION OBLIGATIONS OF SECTION 8.14, IN NO EVENT SHALL THE MAXIMUM AGGREGATE LIABILITY OF THE PARTIES EXCEED THE LESSER OF (I) THE TOTAL AMOUNT PAID OR PAYABLE TO THE REGISTRY OPERATOR UNDER THE TERMS OF THIS AGREEMENT FOR THE IMMEDIATELY PRECEDING TWELVE (12) MONTH PERIOD, OR (II) $250,000 USD.

 Registrar’s Representations and Warranties.
-Registrar represents and warrants that: (a) it is a corporation duly incorporated, validly existing and in good standing under the law of its jurisdiction (b) it has all requisite corporate power and authority to execute, deliver and perform its obligations under this Agreement (c) it is, and during the term of this Agreement, accredited by ICANN or its successor, pursuant to an accreditation agreement dated after May 2013 (d) the execution, performance and delivery of this Agreement has been duly authorized by Registrarand (e) no further approval, authorization or consent of any governmental or regulatory authority is required to be obtained or made by Registrar in order for it to enter into and perform its obligations under this Agreement.
+Registrar represents and warrants that: (a) it is a corporation duly incorporated, validly existing, and in good standing under the law of its jurisdiction; (b) it has all requisite corporate power and authority to execute, deliver, and perform its obligations under this Agreement; (c) it is, and during the term of this Agreement, accredited by ICANN or its successor, pursuant to an accreditation agreement dated after May 2013; (d) the execution, performance and delivery of this Agreement has been duly authorized by Registrar; and (e) no further approval, authorization, or consent of any governmental or regulatory authority is required to be obtained or made by Registrar in order for it to enter into and perform its obligations under this Agreement.

-UNR’s Representations and Warranties.
-UNR represents and warrants that: (1) it is a corporation duly incorporated, validly existing and in good standing under the laws of the Cayman Islands; (2) it has all requisite corporate power and authority to execute, deliver and perform its obligations under this Agreement (3) the execution, performance and delivery of this Agreement has been duly authorized by UNRand (4) no further approval, authorization or consent of any governmental or regulatory authority is required to be obtained or made by UNR in order for it to enter into and perform its obligations under this Agreement.
+The Registry Operator’s Representations and Warranties.
+The Registry Operator represents and warrants that: (1) it is a corporation duly incorporated, validly existing, and in good standing under the laws of Malta ; (2) it has all requisite corporate power and authority to execute, deliver, and perform its obligations under this Agreement; (3) the execution, performance, and delivery of this Agreement has been duly authorized by the Registry Operator; and (4) no further approval, authorization, or consent of any governmental or regulatory authority is required to be obtained or made by the Registry Operator in order for it to enter into and perform its obligations under this Agreement.

 Disclaimer of Warranties.
-The EPP, APIs and Software are provided "as-is" and without any warranty of any kind.
+The EPP, APIs, Licensed Product and Software Console are provided "as-is" and without any warranty of any kind.

-UNR EXPRESSLY DISCLAIM ALL WARRANTIES AND/OR CONDITIONS, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, THE IMPLIED WARRANTIES AND CONDITIONS OF MERCHANTABILITY OR SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT OF THIRD PARTY RIGHTS.
+THE REGISTRY OPERATOR AND THE RSP EXPRESSLY DISCLAIM ALL WARRANTIES AND/OR CONDITIONS, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, THE IMPLIED WARRANTIES AND CONDITIONS OF MERCHANTABILITY OR SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT OF THIRD PARTY RIGHTS.

-UNR DOES NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE EPP, APIs OR SOFTWARE WILL MEET REGISTRAR'S REQUIREMENTS, OR THAT THE OPERATION OF THE EPP, APIs OR SOFTWARE WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE EPP, APIs OR SOFTWARE WILL BE CORRECTED.
-FURTHERMORE, UNRDOES NOT WARRANT NOR MAKE ANY REPRESENTATIONS REGARDING THE USE OR THE RESULTS OF THE EPP, APIs, SOFTWARE OR RELATED DOCUMENTATION IN TERMS OF THEIR CORRECTNESS, ACCURACY, RELIABILITY, OR OTHERWISE.
-SHOULD THE EPP, APIs OR SOFTWARE PROVE DEFECTIVE, REGISTRAR ASSUMES THE ENTIRE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION OF REGISTRAR'S OWN SYSTEMS AND SOFTWARE.
+NEITHER THE REGISTRY OPERATOR NOR THE RSP WARRANT THAT THE FUNCTIONS CONTAINED IN THE EPP, APIs, OR SOFTWARE WILL MEET REGISTRAR'S REQUIREMENTS, OR THAT THE OPERATION OF THE EPP, APIs, OR SOFTWARE WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE EPP, APIs, OR SOFTWARE WILL BE CORRECTED.
+FURTHERMORE, THE REGISTRY OPERATOR AND THE RSP DO NOT WARRANT OR MAKE ANY REPRESENTATIONS REGARDING THE USE OR THE RESULTS OF THE EPP, APIs, LICENSED PRODUCT, SOFTWARE, AND CONSOLE OR RELATED DOCUMENTATION IN TERMS OF THEIR CORRECTNESS, ACCURACY, RELIABILITY, OR OTHERWISE.
+SHOULD THE EPP, APIs, CONSOLE, LICENSED PRODUCT OR SOFTWARE PROVE DEFECTIVE, REGISTRAR ASSUMES THE ENTIRE COST OF ALL NECESSARY SERVICING, REPAIR, OR CORRECTION OF REGISTRAR'S OWN SYSTEMS AND SOFTWARE.

 MISCELLANEOUS